NikhilDwa/Audio-to-Text-Summarization/README.md

 # Audio's Text Summarization

-A summarization application created using Python that takes the audio file from the user, convert the audio file into the text and then give summary.
+A summarization application created using Python takes the audio file from the user, converts the audio file into the text, and then gives a summary.

 # Table of Contents
 * [Introduction](#introduction)